Thank You, I'm Sorry (band)

-Thank You, I'm Sorry is an American emo band from Chicago, Illinois.
+Thank You, I'm Sorry was an American indie rock band from Chicago, Illinois.

 History

-Thank You, I'm Sorry began in 2019.
+Thank You, I'm Sorry began in 2018.
 The band started as the solo project of lead singer Colleen Dow.
 In early 2020, the group signed to Michigan based record label Count Your Lucky Stars Records.
 As a solo project, Dow recorded and released an acoustic album in February 2020 titled The Malta House.
 The album title is a reference to the Malta, Illinois.
-After the release of The Malta Project, the project expanded to a four-piece, consisting of Dow, bassist Bethunni Schreiner, guitarist Abe Anderson, and drummer Sage Livergood.
-The group released their first album together in mid 2020 titled I'm Glad We're Friends, through Count Your Lucky Stars.
+After the release of The Malta House, the project expanded to a four-piece, consisting of Dow, bassist Bethunni Schreiner, guitarist Abe Anderson, and drummer Sage Livergood.
+The group released their debut album I'm Glad We're Friends on August 21, 2020, through Count Your Lucky Stars.
 The album received positive reviews.
 In early 2022, the band released a new song titled "Parliaments".
+Their sophomore album, Growing in Strange Places, was released on September 29, 2023, which was their final release under Count Your Lucky Stars.
+On January 31, 2024, they announced an EP titled Repeating Threes to be self-released on March 8.

+On May 29, 2024, it was announced that Anderson and Schreiner would be leaving the band to pursue other endeavors, and that Dow and Livergood would continue Thank You, I’m Sorry "alongside some new members".

+Hiatus and disbandment

+On October 22, 2024, Dow announced that Thank You, I'm Sorry's concert in Portland, Oregon on October 29 would be the band's last show "for awhile".
+While Dow stated that the band wasn't necessarily done forever, they elaborated, "for now I need to take a step back and allow the work I've done to speak for itself or simply be a sign that this time in my life is wrapping up".
+Dow also stated that they would be focusing on their other band, Mealworm, calling it "a project that doesn't make me feel perpetually 19".

+On July 16, 2025, Dow announced via Instagram that Thank You, I'm Sorry had officially "come to an end".